Hometeachers are kind of a funny concept. They come into your home once a month, sit on

 son.

-first day, our yard finally didn’t look like a death trap.
 The very next Saturday Brother Banz was out front with his two boys ready to help us again.
 They raked out our yard and helped us prep for planting.
 I was blown away.

 Sometimes you feel like “thank you,” just isn’t enough.
 He and his boys did us a wonderful service.
 But what’s more than that, they taught me what it is to be a good neighbor and friend.
 They saw a need, followed through, and did so with no personal gain.
 I’m sure that there was a million other things they could have been doing on their one day off.
 But they acted like this was the only place that they wanted to be.